Available Medicare plans video transcript

 Medicare Supplement Plan F

 Medigap Plan F is another popular plan.
-It covers everything that Plan G does PLUS all your deductibles including Part B, copayments and coinsurance, AND it covers excess charges beyond what Medicare will approve.
-All this with premiums starting at $158 a month.
+It covers everything that Plan G does, plus all your deductibles including Part B, copayments and coinsurance, AND it covers excess charges beyond what Medicare will approve.
+All this with premiums starting at $155.97 a month.
+This plan has age restrictions for new members looking to enroll.

 You can learn more about the plans we offer and enroll online anytime, here at prioritymedicare.com.
 Thanks for watching.